hackslash-nitp/hacknitp-4-rules/README.md

 #

-Version: 1.0.0
+Version: 1.1.0

-This document was last updated on: January 15, 2022
+This document was last updated on: February 4, 2022